-Individual programs of study often have additional requirements, which are not provided herein.
-You must contact the Graduate Program Coordinator for the program to which you are applying for information about special requirements, supplemental materials and departmental deadlines.
+You must contact the Graduate Program Director for the program to which you are applying for information about special requirements, and supplemental materials.
 Most of your questions concerning the admissions process will be answered if you read this information carefully.